-The initial purpose of this research line is to build up a realistic reference dataset at high resolution for the present physical and biogeochemical state of the North Adriatic Sea area.
-Then, RESM-NAd will be used to simulate high resolution future climate scenarios, comparing the projections with the present state.
+The initial purpose of this research line is to build up a high resolution dataset of the present physical and biogeochemical state of the North Adriatic Sea area.
+Then, RESM-NAd will be used to simulate the future evolution of the climate of the area under different emission scenarios.